cordalo-ch/cordalo-template/README.md

 | `O=Company-D,L=Geneva,ST=ZH,C=CH`  | localhost:10015 | localhost:10055 | localhost:10804
 | `O=Company-E,L=Uster,ST=ZH,C=CH`  | localhost:10018 | localhost:10058 | localhost:10805

+Each above node is able to start the following flow
 * Buying some products (P) flow with different costs attached to it (25, 99, 34)
 * Trigger some support (S) flow  with different costs attached to it (9, 10, 45)
 * Trigger some Alarm Services (A) flow  with different costs attached to it (53, 87)